lightly-ai/lightly/docs/source/getting_started/lightly_at_a_glance.rst

 .. code-block:: python

     # make a new dataloader without the transformations
+    # The only transformation needed is to make a torch tensor out of the PIL image
+    dataset.transform = torchvision.transforms.ToTensor()
     dataloader = torch.utils.data.DataLoader(
         dataset,        # use the same dataset as before batch_size=1,   # we can use batch size 1 for inference